Geeth-Pesandu/RideEase/README.md

 Database Setup(LocalDB)

-The project uses Entity Framework Code First.
+1. The project uses Entity Framework Code First.
-On first run, the database will be automatically created and seeded with test data.
+2. On first run, the database will be automatically created and seeded with test data.
-No manual SQL setup is needed.
+3. No manual SQL setup is needed.
-If needed, you manually trigger it.
+4. If needed, you manually trigger it.
-Run this in Tools → NuGet Package Manager → Package Manager Console Update-Database
+5. Run the below command in Tools → NuGet Package Manager → Package Manager Console(Running this would be ideal)
+6. Update-Database

 Run the Application